-And let us construct a parallel example where we attempt reconstruction (simplifying it somewhat.
-In (7d), we used negation and an NPI to guarantee that there was embedding.
+somewhat.
+In (d), we used negation and an NPI to guarantee that there was embedding.
 Here this is no longer necessary):

-[Which description of himself_k]m did you want to read what nobody_k (9) $m$ voulais tu [Quelle description de lui_k lire ce que personne_k said about it_m n'en $m$ avait dit

-Without the portion of himself/ de lui, the sentence has the intermediate status of a resumption into an island.
+(9) [Which description of himself_k]m did you want to read what nobody_k [Quelle description de lui_k]m voulais tu lire ce que personne_k said about it_m n'en_m avait dit without the portion of himself/ de lui, the sentence has the intermediate status of a resumption into an island.
 With it and himself/it intended to be bound by nobody, the sentence is unacceptable.
-We conclude there is no movement originating from the second conjunct in (at least some of) the examples (7) and that they only involve movement from the first conjunct, hence CSC violations: the CSC cannot be constraint on movement.
+We conclude there is no movement originating from the second conjunct in (at least some of) the examples (7) and that they only involve movement from the first conjunct, hence CSC violations.